Gwarglemar/Troy/README.md

 # Troy

-Currently in the initial planning stages, this will be a full Character Management Tool for Dungeons & Dragons.
+Currently in the design & planning stages, this will be a full Character Management Tool for Dungeons & Dragons.

 ## Why?